-If you haven't already seen it, check out the new demo video for the Mini K47.
+If you haven't already seen it, check out Doug Doppler's amazing demo video for the Mini K47.
 Then scroll down to find out what guitars, amps, and cabinets were used for every track:

 This is a 4-track recording, with two tracks of hand percussion (seen in the lower left and lower right frames).

 Top left: Doug plays a Resonator Cutaway Electric from Dean Guitars.
 The instrument was miked acoustically (not recorded direct), into the preamps in the Digi 003.

 The guitar is a Fender ST62-TX Stratocaster, played through a 1964 Fender Vibroverb.
 The speaker was miked with the Mini K47, recorded directly into Pro Tools via the Digi 003.